Producing a quality project calls for expertise in several disciplines.

-While 1/24th of a second might not appear significant, in video production it can make all the difference.
+While a fraction of a second might not appear significant, in video production it can make all the difference.
 Trimming or moving any production element during the edit, by a single frame, can change meaning, pacing and esthetics of an entire production.

 One Magical Moment

 In the scope of an entire production, too much of a good thing can be overwhelming.
-If every shot was a masterpiece, the audio mix was worthy of enjoying alone, and the storytelling could translate directly to a best-selling novel... it would be great, but overwhelming for the viewer.
+If every shot was a masterpiece, the audio mix was worthy of enjoying alone, and the storytelling could translate directly to a best-selling novel, it would great, but overwhelming for the viewer.